Download Full Text (4.0 MB)

 Wellesley, Massachusetts; Schenectady, New York

-Academics; Buildings and Grounds; Faculty, Staff, Administrators; Student Life
+Academics; Buildings and Grounds; Faculty, Staff and Administrators; Student Life

 Shakespeare Society; Radio--Receivers and reception; Societies; Schedules, School; Shakespeare House